 6:30-8:30 or 9 p.m., Sweetwaters in Kerrytown, 407 N. Fifth Ave.
 Free.
 Facebook.com

-Join us for a silent sitting meditation every Wednesday at 7:00 pm, followed by a discussion.
-Basic meditation instruction is provided.
-There is no cost; donations are welcome.
+Join us for a half-hour of silent sitting meditation every Wednesday at 7:00 pm, followed by a discussion of Buddhist concepts.
+Meditation instructions are provided.
+Donations are welcome.

 KTC Ann Arbor, 614 Miner St. Ann Arbor MI 48103.
 Free.
 Donations accepted.
 734-678-7549. annarborktc.org [map]